ashis0013/jsonfmt/readme.md

-## A handy one liner json beutifier
+## A handy one liner json beautifier

 I hope you have node in your machine.
 If not install node and just install it with the following.